 - unity and direction through visual design

 - Read the bios to choose a consultant that best suits your needs and make note of their name.

-- Click here to make an appointment, select "Hume: Writing," and book a 50-minute appointment with your chosen consultant.
+- Click here to make an appointment (matriculated undergrad or grad students only), select "Hume: Writing," and book a 50-minute appointment with your chosen consultant.
 (For more details, see instructions on booking an appointment)